top of page

 TIMELINE

-TMR Administration invited those in the contiguous zone to a consultation event on November 28, 2023 where SAJO presented the proposed project to a group of neighbours.
-The majority of those supported the proposed redevelopment of the 1000 Lucerne Site.
+TMR Administration invited the neighbours to a consultation event on November 28, 2023 where the revised project was favorably received.

 CONCLUSION